Sharon Franke/CNN Underscored

 The Cuisinart’s illuminated control panel is easy to read, navigate and use.

 The Cuisinart was one of the fastest electric kettles we tried.
-It heated to a 212 degree Fahrenheit boil at full capacity in a bit under 6 minutes.
+It heated to a 212-degree Fahrenheit boil at full capacity in under six minutes.
 Many similarly sized competitors took upwards of 10 minutes to heat.
-Although it seems like this might not be a big deal, the speed is notable in moments when you’re looking for hot water right away.
-Plus, the larger capacity is great for situations where more people will be using the kettle, whether that’s in the office or to serve a house full of tea drinkers.
+Although this might not be a big deal, the speed is notable when you’re looking for hot water right away.
+Plus, the larger capacity is great for situations where more people will be using the kettle, whether in the office or to serve a house full of tea drinkers.
 We also found the temperature settings to be accurate overall.
-When the keep-warm setting was activated, the Cuisinart occasionally heated slightly above the marked temperature setting, but otherwise we had no issues.
+When the keep-warm setting was activated, the Cuisinart occasionally heated slightly above the marked temperature setting, but otherwise, we had no issues.

 Although certainly not a deal breaker, the Cuisinart’s large, blunt and wide spout may disappoint people who regularly drink pour-over coffees, or otherwise require slow, higher-precision pouring.
 We had no issues using it to dispense water into mugs generally, but you can’t pour as slowly and carefully as you can with a gooseneck kettle.